TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/ContentMenu.rst

       :local:
       :depth: 1

-To limit the header to a certain depth:
+To limit the header to a given depth:

 .. contents:: Table of Contents
    :local: